Reporting Period Meaning

 For industries having a seasonal nature, their market is generally for a specific quarter.
 Hence, once the quarter is over, it becomes necessary to evaluate the financial position and results.
 For such an industry, a quarterly financial statement is prepared to make the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. more relevant and understandable to the users.

 #3 – Yearly Reporting Period

-All the industries other than included above as well as all included above prepare a yearly financial statement to know the financial results for the while year and financial positions as on that date.
-Hence yearly or annual financial statements are prepared by all the companies regardless of whether they prepare quarterly or monthly financial statements.
+Every industry prepares a yearly financial statement to know the financial results for the whole year and financial positions.
+Hence, all the companies prepare yearly or annual financial statements regardless of whether they prepare quarterly or monthly financial statements.

-Yearly financial statements are prepared for the same period uniformly, which either is from 1st April to 31st march or from 1st January to 31st December.
+Yearly financial statements are prepared for the same period uniformly, from 1st April to 31st march or from 1st January to 31st December.